cvs-health/testaro/README.md

 SCRIPTDIR=../my-autotest/scripts
 ```

+In this example, your script directory would be a subdirectory of a `my-autotest` directory, which would be a sibling of the `autotest` project directory.

 ## Specification

+Before running Autotest, you must specify what it should do.
+You do this by creating at least one script, and optionally one or more batches.

 ### Scripts

+#### Introduction

 Autotest performs the **commands** in a **script**.
 When you run Autotest, it lists your scripts and asks you which one it should execute.

-So, before running Autotest, you must create at least one script.

 A script is a JSON file with 2 properties: